Exploring Improvisation: Unleash Your Inner Cool.

 Where do you fall?

-New Year.
+New Semester.
 New Goals.
 Back to the Gym!

 Do you struggle getting your Ensembles to do Warm Ups?